Update 06/01/2026: We are receiving significant interest in this funding round and are expecting a high volume of applications

 Read more about Do you have a preferred geographical footprint?

-We are open to delivery in any location in England, provided you can reach enough young people who are at risk of becoming NEET.
+No, we do not have a preferred geographical footprint.
+We are open to delivery in any location in England, provided you can reach enough young people in Years 8-10 who are at risk of becoming NEET.

 As part of your application, we will ask you to describe the geographic location(s) where you plan to deliver the programme and how you will reach young people who are at risk of becoming NEET.